This event has already passed

 Sunday organ recitals at St Paul’s Cathedral – Every Sun (apart from the last Sun of the month) – Every Sunday St Paul's Cathedral invites one of the world's finest organists to play on the Grand Organ for half-an-hour.

-If you enjoy London Coliseum then you might like to visit Barbican Hall (catch the train from Charing Cross to Barbican Hall), Cadogan Hall (catch the train from Charing Cross to Cadogan Hall), Royal Albert Hall (catch the train from Charing Cross to Royal Albert Hall), Royal Festival Hall (you can walk it 10 mins) and Royal Opera House (you can walk it in 6 mins)
+If you enjoy London Coliseum then you might like to visit Barbican Hall (catch the train from Charing Cross to Barbican), Cadogan Hall (catch the train from Charing Cross to Sloane Square), Royal Albert Hall (catch the train from Charing Cross to South Kensington), Royal Festival Hall (you can walk it 10 mins) and Royal Opera House (you can walk it in 6 mins)

 Disclaimer: Event details can change at short notice and you should reconfirm everything before making plans